 Mr. Perry referred members to Tab B of the meeting materials for the Executive Director's Administrative Report.
-He stated that the Administrative Budget gives an indication as to how close Staff has tracked the budget for the last six months and provided in the Tab is a copy of the SBI's Legislative Auditor letter, which has no written findings or recommendations; with the financial audit completed, the Fiscal Year 2021 Annual Report has been distributed.
-Mr. Perry continued that the Administrative Report included the Iran and Sudan summary and that there was no litigation during the quarter.
+Mr. Perry stated that the Administrative Report includes the Administrative Budget for the six months ending December 31, 2021, a letter from the Office of the Legislative Auditor with no written findings or recommendations directed towards the SBI, and an update on steps taken to implement Sudan and Iran restrictions.
+Mr. Perry notified the Board that there was no litigation during the quarter and that the Fiscal Year 2021 Annual Report was distributed in January.